 CAP Laboratory Improvement Programs Service Award

 In 2006, the College of American Pathologists established the CAP Laboratory Improvement Programs Service Award to recognize an individual serving within the ranks of the Council on Scientific Affairs who has demonstrated exceptional service.

 CAP Lifetime Achievement Award

-This award, established in 2006, recognizes and honors members of the College who have made a broad and positive impact on the pathology profession through contributions to one or more area(s) of the College over an extended period of time, but who have never received a CAP Meritorious Service Award.
-This award may be presented to more than one College member in a particular year.
-Nominees must be CAP members.
+Established in 2006, the CAP Lifetime Achievement Award recognizes and honors a CAP member who has made a broad and positive impact on the pathology profession through contributions to one or more areas of the organization over an extended period of time.

 CAP Outstanding Communicator Award